 There are many different visas that allow people to come to the United States to work temporarily or indefinitely.
 First, you must have a job offer for a specific position that meets the requirements of a particular visa.
 Then, you must follow the procedures to obtain your visa, and the process will vary depending on the type of visa you are seeking.

 Some employment visas include:

-The most common types of visas sought are EB-2 through EB-4, though our law firm can assist with any type of employment-based visa.
+The most common types of visas sought are EB-2 through EB-4, our law firm can assist with these types of employment-based visas.